visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 Goals
 -----

-This document describes how the VisIt_ project manages SRE activities.
+This document describes how the VisIt_ project manages its SRE activities.
 Some of the goals of this process are...

   * To maintain a reputation for timely and quality response to customer inquiries.